Ayowel/rpm-manager/README.md

 The `dnf-command(download)` package MUST be installed on the system.
 For better reliability, it is recommanded that you install `libxml2`.

-Hereafter, commands are considered as executed from a released version installed in the path.
-The main result may be obtained from a repository clone by using `main.sh`
+Hereafter, commands are considered as executed from a released version installed in the PATH.
+The same result may be achieved from a repository clone by using `main.sh`

 ### Repository download